ppone/docs/accounting/intacct.md

 ### Manual Invoice Imports

 You can import outstanding invoices from Intacct as a one-time import.
-If you are using accounting sync then you probably would not need to run an invoice import.
+If you are using accounting sync then that will continually bring in outstanding invoices and a manual import is not needed.

 Instructions: